damianhakert/damianhakert.github.io/source/_posts/2015-02-06-why-move-to-a-single-code-collaboration-tool.markdown

 ## You can free up resources by consolidating to a single tool.

 This way, you're improving collaboration between teams.
-With GitLab EE for instance, all the project master needs to do is press two buttons, and their project is shared with another team.
+With GitLab Enterprise Edition for instance, all the project master needs to do is press two buttons, and their project is shared with another team.
 For a front-facing instance, just [switch](http://doc.gitlab.com/ce/public_access/public_access.html) to "internal" privacy and your project is now [innersourced](https://about.gitlab.com/2014/09/05/innersourcing-using-the-open-source-workflow-to-improve-collaboration-within-an-organization/)

 Keep security management high level.